FIG Straddle Strategy

 - What is a straddle on FIG?

 - A straddle on FIG is the straddle strategy applied to FIG (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With FIG stock trading near $22.81, the strikes shown on this page are snapped to the nearest listed FIG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FIG stock at $25.43 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FIG chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are FIG straddle max profit and max loss calculated?